 Once known as the music of the British Empire, the Last Post has been played all over the world, at many ceremonies, including the independence ceremonies of former colonies and the funerals of great leaders, such as Mohandas Gandhi and Nelson Mandela.
 It has sounded for the dead of those nations who were once foes and has become a symbol of being united in death.

 The Last Post will be sounding out across the UK on 11th November, followed by a two-minute silence at 11am to mark the official ending of the Great War in 1918.

 Sound Planning will be joining the nation to remember those brave men and women who made the ultimate sacrifice, so that we might live in freedom.
-Lest we forget.
+We will remember them.